rdlrt/Alternate-Jormungandr-Testnet/RecoverByronWallet.md

 stack install
 ```

-## 6.  test to make sure cardano-wallet-jormungandr works fine and generate your new mnemonics you will need below.
+## 6. Test to make sure cardano-wallet-jormungandr works fine.
+Generate your new mnemonics you will need below.
 Note that this generates 15 words as opposed to your byron era mnemnomics which were only 12 words.

 ```
 cardano-wallet-jormungandr mnemonic generate
 ```

-## 7. Launch the wallet as a service.  you can either open another terminal window or use screen or something.  anyway, wherever you run this next command you won't be able to use anymore for a terminal until you stop the wallet
+## 7. Launch the wallet as a service.
+you can either open another terminal window or use screen or something.  anyway, wherever you run this next command you won't be able to use anymore for a terminal until you stop the wallet

 change --node-port 3001 to wherever you have your jormungandr rest interface running.  for me it was 5001..  so